lammps/lammps/doc/rst/Errors_warnings.rst

    This library function cannot be used if atom IDs are not defined or are not consecutively numbered, or if no atom map is defined.
 See the atom\_modify command for details about atom maps.

+*Likewise 1-2 special neighbor interactions != 1.0*
+   The topology contains bonds, but there is no bond style defined and a 1-2 special neighbor scaling factor was not 1.0.
+This means that pair style interactions may have scaled or missing pairs in the neighbor list in expectation of interactions for those pairs being computed from the bond style.

+*Likewise 1-3 special neighbor interactions != 1.0*
+   The topology contains angles, but there is no angle style defined and a 1-3 special neighbor scaling factor was not 1.0.
+This means that pair style interactions may have scaled or missing pairs in the neighbor list in expectation of interactions for those pairs being computed from the angle style.

+*Likewise 1-4 special neighbor interactions != 1.0*
+   The topology contains dihedrals, but there is no dihedral style defined and a 1-4 special neighbor scaling factor was not 1.0.
+This means that pair style interactions may have scaled or missing pairs in the neighbor list in expectation of interactions for those pairs being computed from the dihedral style.

 *Lost atoms via change\_box: original %ld current %ld* The command options you have used caused atoms to be lost.